yaswanth-vakkala/SalesAnalysis/README.md

-This is a Power BI dashboard for viewing sales for 4 years(2017-2021).
+This is a fully interactive Power BI dashboard for viewing sales of 4 years(2017-2021).

 Steps followed to make this dashboard are: